pb866/auxdata/README.md

 - Mean/sum of multiple vectors in `VectorMaths`; extrapolation of mean to minimum/maximum of overall data by scaling or offset
 - Bug fixes

-Version 0.8
+Version 0.6
 -----------
-- Removed module `make_plots` for plotting of DSMACCanalysis output (see https://github.com/pb866/DSMACCanalysis.git)
-- New module `ChemPhysConst` with important chemical and physical constants in natural sciences
+- Initial auxiliary files with obsolete python scripts and Julia scipts for the derivation of MCM photolysis parameterisations and plotting